apache/kafka/connect/mirror/README.md

 MM2 supports replication between multiple Kafka clusters, whether in the same data center or across multiple data centers.
-A single MM2 cluster can span multiple data centers, but it is recommended to configure MM2 nodes differently in each data center.
-For example, if you have 3 data centers (west, east, north), each with 2 Kafka clusters (primary, backup), you might configure MM2 as follows:
+A single MM2 cluster can span multiple data centers, but it is recommended to keep MM2's producers as close as possible to their target clusters.
+To do so, specify a subset of clusters for each MM2 node as follows:

-In the north data center:
+    # in west DC:
+    $ ./bin/connect-mirror-maker.sh mm2.properties --clusters west-1 west-2

+This signals to the node that the given clusters are nearby, and prevents the node from sending records or configuration to clusters in other data centers.

+### Example

+Say there are three data centers (west, east, north) with two Kafka clusters in each data center (west-1, west-2 etc).
+We can configure MM2 for active/active replication within each data center, as well as cross data center replication (XDCR) as follows:

+    # mm2.properties
+    clusters: west-1, west-2, east-1, east-2, north-1, north-2

+    west-1.bootstrap.servers = ...
+    ---%<---

+    # active/active in west
+    west-1->west-2.enabled = true
+    west-2->west-1.enabled = true

+    # active/active in east
+    east-1->east-2.enabled = true
+    east-2->east-1.enabled = true

+    # active/active in north
+    north-1->north-2.enabled = true
+    north-2->north-1.enabled = true

+    # XDCR via west-1, east-1, north-1
-    west-primary->north-primary.enabled = true
+    west-1->east-1.enabled = true
-    east-primary->north-primary.enabled = true
+    west-1->north-1.enabled = true
-    north-primary->north-backup.enabled = true
+    east-1->west-1.enabled = true

-In the west data center:

-    east-primary->west-primary.enabled = true
+    east-1->north-1.enabled = true
-    north-primary->west-primary.enabled = true
+    north-1->west-1.enabled = true
-    west-primary->west-backup.enabled = true
+    north-1->east-1.enabled = true

-and so on, to ensure that records are only produced to nearby clusters (otherwise, MM2's producers will need to wait longer for ACKs from far-away clusters).

-If your clusters are all nearby or in the same data center, you can configure all MM2 nodes uniformly.
-For example, if you have two nearby clusters (`primary`, `backup`), you can configure all MM2 nodes as follows:

-    primary->backup.enabled
-    backup->primary.enabled
+Then, launch MM2 in each data center as follows:

+    # in west:
+    $ ./bin/connect-mirror-maker.sh mm2.properties --clusters west-1 west-2

+    # in east:
+    $ ./bin/connect-mirror-maker.sh mm2.properties --clusters east-1 east-2

+    # in north:
+    $ ./bin/connect-mirror-maker.sh mm2.properties --clusters north-1 north-2

+With this configuration, records produced to any cluster will be replicated within the data center, as well as across to other data centers.
+By providing the `--clusters` parameter, we ensure that each node only produces records to nearby clusters.

+N.B. that the `--clusters` parameter is not technically required here.
+MM2 will work fine without it; however, throughput may suffer from "producer lag" between data centers, and you may incur unnecessary data transfer costs.

 ## Shared configuration